Guinness Stout Cake with Bailey’s Cream Cheese Frosting

 - Allow cake to cool in pans on a rack for 15 minutes, before carefully removing and placing on a cooling rack to cool completely.

 - Prepare Cream Cheese Frosting: Once cake has cooled completely, prepare the frosting.
 Place the butter, cream cheese, and salt in the bowl of a stand mixer, fitted with a paddle attachment.
 Beat together at medium speed for 3 to 4 minutes, or until creamy.
 Reduce speed to low, and slowly add the powdered sugar a little bit at a time.
-Reduce speed to slow and add the Bailey’s Irish cream and vanilla extract until incorporated.
-Scrape down the sides and bottoms of the bowl, increase speed to medium and beat frosting for 1 to 2 minutes until light and fluffy.
+Over low speed, add the Bailey’s Irish cream and vanilla extract and mix until incorporated.
+Scrape down the sides and bottoms of the bowl, increase mixer speed to medium and beat frosting for 1 to 2 minutes until light and fluffy.

 - Assemble Cake: To assemble, place four strips of wax paper on edges of a cake stand or serving plate.
 Since this cake produces relatively thin layers (and is meant to be more rustic), I don’t recommend leveling the cake layers, as you will waste a lot of cake.
 Place one cake layer on the bottom of the plate, top-side facing up.
 Scoop roughly 1 cup (or more) of cream cheese frosting over the first layer, and use a large offset spatula to evenly spread the frosting until it just begins to go over the edges of the cake layer.

 - Cake best served the day it is baked.
-Serve at room temperature or just barely chilled.
-Store leftover cake covered in the refrigerator.
+Serve at room temperature or slightly chilled.
+Leftover cake can be wrapped with plastic wrap and stored in the refrigerator.
+Allow slices to come to room temperature before serving.